ali-charara/trading_agent_project/README.md

 ## Execution

-To execute this project, you might have a look at `agent_training.ipynb` containing a script running the training as well as the evaluation pipelines on a market of interest.
+To execute this project, you might have a look at `training_pipeline.ipynb` containing a script running the training as well as the evaluation pipelines on a market of interest.
 The `constants.py` might be modified to customize the pipeline to your specific usecase.